 1 cup evaporated milk

-- Program the oven to 350°F, then spray silicone muffin liners with non-stick cooking spray.
+- Program the oven to 350°F, then line a 12 cup muffin pan with silicone muffin liners, and spray them with non-stick cooking spray.

 - Whisk the cornmeal, cassava flour, oat flour, salt, arrowroot starch, and baking powder in a large bowl until combined.